byteben/MEM/Intune/Intune Reports/Get-IntuneReport/README.md

   - `presence`: Optional or Required.
 If Required, the filter must be present in the JSON with a value.
   - `operator`: the operator to use when applying the filter.
 Can be EQ, NE, GT, GE, LT, LE, IN, or CONTAINS.
   - `value`: the value to use when applying the filter.
 - `properties`: the properties to include in the report.
 Each property is a string with the name of the property.
 These will be sent as the Select element in the JSON body of the request.
+You can remove properties that you do not want returned in the report.

 ![JSON Structure](https://byteben.com/bb/Downloads/GitHub/Get-IntuneReport_JSONExample.png)